 - Fried foods – Mount Sinai School of Medicine showed that lowering the consumption of fried food reduced inflammation in the body.
 Choose other ways of eating food.

-- ‘Bad’ oils – avoid Trans fats, refined oils, saturated fats and cooking oil at high temperature – all cause inflammation by increasing levels of bad cholesterol.
+- ‘Bad’ oils – avoid Trans fats, refined oils, seed oils, saturated fats and cooking oil at high temperature – all cause inflammation by increasing levels of bad cholesterol.
 Stick to nut oils and extra virgin olive oil.

 Go to: How to cut your inflammation